Fort McCoy’s food-service team has busy August supporting 2023 CSTX, XCTC training efforts

 |0

-This work, Fort McCoy’s food-service team has busy August supporting 2023 CSTX, XCTC training efforts [Image 7 of 7], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy’s food-service team has busy August supporting 2023 CSTX, XCTC training efforts, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT